OpenRefine/OpenRefine/GOVERNANCE.md

 ### Advisory Committee
 The Advisory Committee runs the adminstrative aspect of the project on a day to day basis with the support of Code for Science and Society (CS&S).
 Its member are bound by the  fiscal sponsorship agreement with Code for Science and Society.
 Meet once per month with Code for Science and Society.

 It is composed of at least three members.
-No more than 49 percent of the members of the Advisory Committee may be paid by the projcet.
+No more than 49 percent of the members of the Advisory Committee may be paid by the project.

 Advisory Committee members:
 * Represent OpenRefine with Code for Science and Society